kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 ### kyma-project/test-infra

-Ensure that the `prow/RELEASE_VERSION` file from the `test-infra` repository on a release branch contains the correct version to be created.
+Ensure that the `RELEASE_VERSION` file from the `kyma` repository on a release branch contains the correct version to be created.
 If you define a release candidate version, a pre-release is created.

 1. Make sure the `RELEASE_VERSION` file includes just a single line, **without the newline character at the end**:

         ```bash
-        echo -n {RELEASE_VERSION} > prow/RELEASE_VERSION
+        echo -n {RELEASE_VERSION} > RELEASE_VERSION
         ```

 2. If you had to change the RELEASE_VERSION, create a PR to update it on the release branch.